Number 1 (N1)

 Which group of teaching assistants get the most to eat?

 In Fair Sharing (N1), students grapple with problems designed to challenge their ideas about what constitutes the whole.
 The initial context of subway sandwiches is deliberately chosen for its bar like potential.
 When drawing the sandwich, learners inevitably begin to “mathematise” the situation.
-Drawing sandwiches with squared off corners establishes an emergent bar model for use in further contexts.
+Drawing sandwiches with squared off corners establishes an emergent bar model of the context, which can gradually be used for other contexts.

 Students return again and again to other rectangular food contexts—sectioning up juice bottles, cutting up cheese, and salami sausage.
 These provide further bar-like representations and help develop associated fraction meanings.
 The contexts build connections between sharing and fractions, so that learners find ways to think a fraction of an amount in sustained relation with the whole.
 In the final section of Fair Sharing (N1), the context of surveys—represented on a segmented bar—subtly leads learners to develop their own processes for adding fractions.
 This will be a revelation to students and their teachers alike.